 For a lazy afternoon’s entertainment, have a coffee or wine on the sun-drenched piazza, and people-watch.
 You’ll see locals meeting friends, children running about, and tourists getting their bearings.
 It’s a great way to watch the world go by.

-Best Hotel in Piazza Tasso – Palazzo Jannuzzi Relais
+Palazzo Jannuzzi Relais | Best Hotel in Piazza Tasso

 This bed & breakfast is set in the heart of the town.
 Offering views of Piazza Tasso, Jannuzzi Relais is a convenient place to stay for those wanting to check out local attractions in Sorrento.
 Palazzo Jannuzzi Relais features 6 air-conditioned rooms equipped with all the essentials to ensure an enjoyable stay.

-Is This the Best Travel Pack EVER???
+Is This the Best Backpack EVER???

-Want more deetz on why we love it so damn much?
+Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!

 #2 Priora – Where to Stay in Sorrento on a Budget